cdom27/art-api/README.md

 ### Making Requests

-All requests must include your API key in the **body** of the request as a JSON object:
+All requests must include your API key in the **headers** of the request as 'x-api-key':

 #### Example: Get French artists